-(Note: This post originally appeared on That First Year.)
+(Note: This post originally appeared on the Windrose blog.)

-Here are four more tips to help you save while traveling:
+Here are 4 more tips to help you save while traveling.

 Don’t do stupid things like that with your money.
 Bring snacks with you to eat at the airport.
 Get a free cup of water at Starbucks or bring an empty refillable water bottle that you can fill at a water fountain once you’re through security.
 Just don’t spend $10.50 for two (TWO!!!!!) scrambled eggs at the airport.

 Bring granola bars for breakfast.
 I’m serious.
 Stash away some protein bars or Poptarts to eat in the mornings (or if your accommodation provides free breakfast, take advantage of that), then you’ll only have to spend money on two meals per day instead of three.
-I did this during my two week stay in London this past May.
-The only time I forewent this rule was when my friend and I wanted to splurge on some brunch in Covent Garden, and then we did brunch RIGHT (think: waffles and Bellinis and fancily-cooked eggs).
+I did this during my two week stay in London in May 2015.
+The only time I broke this rule was when my friend and I wanted to splurge on some brunch in Covent Garden, and then we did brunch RIGHT (think: waffles and Bellinis and fancily-cooked eggs).

 Keep the sit-down meals to a minimum.
 Market and street food is often cheaper than eating at a restaurant.
 When in Paris we had a crepe every day from a stall near our hostel for only 3 euros and yes, I count a crepe as a meal.
 In London, my friend and I lunched on bread, cheese, sausage and a bottle of wine from Borough Market for around £10 per person.